Types of Rabies Exposures

 Step 2: Seek medical attention (see a doctor) as soon as possible.

 Step 3: Call and report the animal bite / scratch incident to the Grey Bruce Health Unit.
-If you seek medical attention, they will ask you to complete an Animal Exposure Report and then send it to the Grey Bruce Health Unit.
+If you seek medical attention, they will ask you to complete an Animal Exposure Report.
+Complete the form, save it fax to 519-376-0980.
+The form will not automatically save and send.

 Step 4: If you are concerned about the animal’s behaviour (e.g., aggression), please contact your local animal control officer at your local municipality.